Yancey2023/OpenParticle/README.md

 The particle files loaded by this mod are stored in binary format, which can greatly accelerate the export and import speed of particle files.

-The powerful particle combination can store a large number of particles with minimal file size and memory usage.

-Multithreading particle VBO filling can greatly improve your particle rendering speed.
+The particle kernel is made by C++ and has ultimate performance.

 ## Command